 CCA developed out of the Context Gallery in The Playhouse.
 Since its conception in 1992, the gallery has exhibited emerging artists from Northern Ireland alongside international peers.

 CCA’s activity builds on the history of the Context Gallery but has a wider mandate, fostering a range of artistic, curatorial, and critical practices, locally, regionally and internationally.
 CCA opened in the autumn of 2012 in a space designed by Michael Carr Architects.

-In 2021 CCA is honoured to be one of five shortlisted for the Art Fund Museum of the Year 2021, the world's largest museum prize for CCA's work supporting artists and audiences over the pandemic.
+In 2021 CCA was honoured to be one of the Finalists for the Art Fund Museum of the Year 2021, the world's largest museum prize for CCA's work supporting artists and audiences over the pandemic.

 CCA is grateful for the continued support of our primary funder, the Arts Council of Northern Ireland.
-CCA also acknowledges funding and support received from Derry City and Strabane District Council, Caldwell & Robinson Solicitors and The Art Fund.
+CCA also acknowledges funding and support received from Derry City and Strabane District Council, Caldwell & Robinson Solicitors, The Art Fund and Jerwood Developing Artists Fund.